Visit St.

 Boarding pupils are registered with the school medical officer; day pupils remain registered with their own GP.
 If a day pupil needs to see a doctor during school hours, arrangements need to be made by day parents to see the home doctor.

-Dr Andrew Stewart and Dr Carolyn Rubens share responsibility as medical officers for Eastbourne College.
+The Lighthouse Medical Practice share responsibility as medical officers for Eastbourne College.
 They hold surgeries each week while the school is in session.
 Stacey Sharman is the lead nurse overseeing the medical centre.
 Pupils are registered with the medical officers on an NHS basis.

 The nurses employed by the medical centre are all fully trained RGNs.